gabrieldansereau/betadiversity-hotspots/docs/article/article-plan.md

 </p>

-Figure: Distribution of species richness in North America, defined as the number of Warblers species per site (10 arc-minutes pixel).
+Figure: Distribution of species richness in North America, defined as the number of Warblers species per site (10 arc-minutes pixels).
 The raw occurrence observations from eBird (left) and the SDM predictions from the BART models (right) were both transformed into presence-absence data per species before calculating richness.